Random Bug Species Generator | Free Insect Tool | Bug Facts & Guide

 If we talk about "true bugs" (Hemiptera), there are around 80,000+ species.

-• Bugs are not just 10 or 20 types
+That means: Bugs are not just 10 or 20 types.
+They are a massive world of species.

 Main Types of Bugs (Easy Categories)